-The law allows a person to cancel a health club contract in writing within three business days.
-The bill requires a health club or its agent, within seven days of receiving a person's cancellation notice, to give the person a written statement that (1) confirms the cancellation and (2) states when the cancellation is effective.
+The law allows someone to cancel a health club contract in writing within three business days.
+The bill requires a health club or its agent, within seven days of receiving the person's cancellation notice, to give them a written statement (1) confirming the cancellation and (2) stating when it is effective.